fhirest/fhirest/README.md

-# FhirEST
+# FHIRest

 ## 1. Introduction

-FhirEST is an open-source FHIR server managed by the FhirEST community.
+FHIRest is an open-source FHIR server managed by the FHIRest community.
 It is developed under a xx licence.

 ## 2. Release history

-> FhirEST using Semantic versioning https://semver.org/
+> FHIRest using Semantic versioning https://semver.org/
 > **Release** - Release number
 >
 > **Current version** - means the release branch